arvindnitharwal/DesignPatterns/README.md

-# DPatterns
+# Design Patterns
-Good Code By Examples
+DPatterns By Examples

 ##### Problem Statement for Strategy Pattern
 ### You have to return the carType based on filter, so basically client required different types of cars